DylanMissu/Cpp_Tetris/README.md

 Collision detection happens in the TetrisBlock class where it queries the Graphics class if there is a block at a certain position inits buffer.
 If there is for example a block right unter the TetrisBlock, it knows not to move down anymore.

-I chose to use the block character “xx” as pixels.
-They look like “xx” in the console.
+I chose to use the block character “██” as pixels.
+They look like “██” in the console.
 I put two of them together to make a rough square.
 This makes the game a little more visually pleasing.
 The colors come from special color characters used in the console.
 You can find them in Console.h